sharonn-madan/Campus-Navigation-System/README.md

 # Campus-Navigation-System-for-Thapar-University

-The **Campus Navigation System** is designed to make campus navigation in Thapar Institute of Engineering and Technology effortless.
-Whether you're a new student, visitor, or faculty member, this application ensures you can find your way around the campus with ease.
+The **Campus Navigation System** is designed to make exploring in Thapar Institute of Engineering and Technology simple and hassle-free.
+Whether you're a new student, a visitor, or faculty member, this application ensures you can find your way around the campus with ease.

 ---